typoes/harry-potter-gen-z/book_1/chapter_4.md

 SMASH!

-The door was hit with such force that it swung clean off its hinges and with a deafening crash landed flat on the floor.
+The door was yeeted clean off its hinges and with a deafening crash landed flat on the floor.

 A giant of a man was standing in the doorway.
 His face was almost completely hidden by a hot mess of hair and a wild, tangled beard, but you could make out his eyes, glinting like black beetles under all the hair.